dell-esg/openshift-bare-metal/README.md

 ### Creating inventory
 The inventory file has to be filled manually.
-Refer to *hosts.example* for possible variables.
+Refer to *hosts.fv4* for possible variables.

-`cp hosts.example /etc/ansible/hosts;
+`cp hosts.fv4 /etc/ansible/hosts;
 vim /etc/ansible/hosts`

 ### Switch Configuration